lanl/singularity-eos/doc/sphinx/src/using-closures.rst

     - (y^*_j - y_j) \left(\frac{\partial P_j}{\partial y_j}\right)_{f_j}

 and typically the equations are written such that :math:`j = i + 1`.
-Additionally, the volume fractions are pure functions of density, so the volume contstraint equation can be rewritten simply as
+Additionally, using volume fractions instead of densities allows us to use the volume fraction constraint directly without any dependence on other variables so that

 .. math::

   f_\mathrm{tot} - \sum\limits_{i=0}^{N-1} f_i =
-    \sum\limits_{i=0}^{N-1} (f_i^* - f_i)
+    \sum\limits_{i=0}^{N-1} (f_i^* - f_i).

-where the other equations can also be re-written to be in terms of volume fractions instead of densities.
+The other equations can also be re-written to be in terms of volume fractions instead of densities.
 Since the EOS returns derivatives in terms of density, these can be transformed to volume fraction derivatives via

 .. math::